viam-labs/YOLOv8/README.md

 # YOLOv8 modular service

-This module implements the [rdk vision API](https://github.com/rdk/vision-api) in a viam-labs:vision:yolov8 model.
+This module implements the [RDK vision API](https://github.com/rdk/vision-api) in a viam-labs:vision:yolov8 model.

 This model leverages the [Ultralytics inference library](https://docs.ultralytics.com/) to allow for object detection and classification from YOLOv8 models.